 Angels Award as 'the show must go on' It did and Sophy did not miss one

 show during our run.
-She has now fully recovered and has returned to her dance studies and currently taking time out Down Under.
+She has now fully recovered and has successfully returned to her dance studies and currently taking time out Down Under.

 Kingdom Theatre is committed to producing ensemble work across Scotland in a variety of spaces and locations, with a special commitment to accessibility, entertainment and innovation.

 We operate a cross-disciplinary, collaborative structure that allows the involvement of artists and production crew from various media at all stages of the creative process.